 I find that the creativity begins to possess my brain when I’m there–I’m like the “Los Angeles Medium for the Spirits of Crafty Gluten, Egg, and Dairy-Free Baking Ideas.”
 (I will have to work on the name if I plan on making a reality show out of that).
 I typically have to bring a pad of paper and pen with me because the ideas start to go overboard and wouldn’t you know it!
 These Flying Bat Cookie Pops are one of the ideas I received while I was there so I guess I can say that this recipe was brought to you by our sponsor Michael’s.

-- 3 mini gluten, egg, and dairy-free cookies (like Dr. Lucy's or Home Free), 2 for the body and 1 cookie cut in half for wings--or use 2 gluten-free pretzels
+- 15 mini allergen friendly cookies (2 for the body and 1 cut in half for wings--or use 2 gf pretzels)

-- red sprinkles for mouth and fangs (optional)
+- red gf sprinkles for mouth and fangs (optional)

-- Place 1 teaspoon of the peanut butter/powdered sugar mixture onto the back of one cookie.
+- Place approximately 1 tsp. of the peanut butter and powdered sugar mixture onto the back of one cookie.

 - Set each cookie half or both pretzels on top of the layer of peanut butter.

 - Place another teaspoon full of peanut butter onto the back of the other cookie.
 Sandwich both cookies together.

 - Gently place the stick into the peanut butter.
 Freeze for 10-15 minutes.

 - Place the cookie pop on a piece of wax paper and gently coat with melted chocolate.
 Place eyes on the body and freeze for 10 minutes to fully set.